ampl/mp/doc/rst/intro.rst

 Why MP library?
 ---------------

-MP library tries to provide efficient, simple-to-use and highly configurable solver drivers and tools.
+MP library aims to provide efficient, simple-to-use and highly configurable solver drivers and tools.
-It is implemented in C++, parts of the API are exported in C.
+For a typical MIP solver, a few days are enough to code a driver.

 Download and Installation